 Miroslav Cerveny was born on 16 January 1959 and has worked for a Czech subsidiary of the STRABAG Group since 1988, holding positions in IT administration, accounting, and occupational health and safety.
-He was appointed to the Supervisory Board of STRABAG SE by the STRABAG SE works council and has been a member of the Supervisory Board since 1 October 2009.
+He was appointed to the Supervisory Board of STRABAG SE by the STRABAG SE works council for an indefinite period of time and has been a member of the Supervisory Board since 1 October 2009.